 1. Make sure to keep your body warm to help prevent high blood pressure

 Keeping warm is important during the winter months.
-Cold weather can cause blood vessels to constrict, leading to increased blood pressure.
+Cold weather can cause your blood vessels to constrict, which can increase your blood pressure.
 Wear layers of clothing, hats, gloves, and thermal socks to maintain a warm body temperature.

-Keeping your home warm, using a fireplace, using blankets at night, making sure to take extra care to keep your hands and feet warm... can help reduce stress on the cardiovascular system.
+Keeping your home warm, using a fireplace, using blankets at night, making sure your hands and feet are warm... can help reduce stress on your cardiovascular system.

 People with high blood pressure need to monitor their blood pressure when the weather changes.

 Regular exercise is essential, even when it’s cold outside.
 Physical activity improves blood circulation.
-However, consider indoor exercises like yoga or running on a treadmill if the temperature outside is too extreme.
+However, consider indoor exercises like yoga or running on a treadmill if the temperature outside is too harsh.

 Staying physically active not only helps with weight control, but also combats winter blues and contributes positively to overall cardiovascular health.
 Be sure to consult your doctor before starting any exercise routine.